- Who We Are

 - Public Square

-As in years past, CNU 26.Savannah will offer continuing education credits for architects (via the American Institute of Architects / AIA), planners (AICP, through the American Planner Association/ APA), and CNU Accreditated (CNU-A) professionals.
+As in years past, CNU 30.Oklahoma City will offer continuing education credits for architects (via the American Institute of Architects / AIA), planners (AICP, through the American Planner Association/ APA), CNU Accreditated (CNU-A) professionals, and landscape architects in self-reporting states (American Society of Landscape Architects / ASLA).

 AIA and APA determine the eligibility of our Congress program for credits and require that sessions be finalized before we can apply for credit for them.
-Given that fact, we will likely not know what sessions will be eligible for accreditation until March 2018, at the earliest.
+Submissions for CNU 30.Oklahoma City have been made to both.
+We will post information regarding which sessions are eligible for accreditation on this site, May 8th.
+A hard copy of the same information will be available for review at the CNU table and the Volunteer/Information table at CNU 30.Oklahoma City.

-Many of the breakout and plenary sessions at CNU 25.Seattle were approved for AIA and AICP accreditation.
-Review the full list of accredited sessions here).
+Many of the breakout and plenary sessions at past Congresses were approved for AIA and AICP accreditation.
 We will make every effort to secure accreditation as early as possible and provide information to participants about which session qualify.
 Thank you in advance for your patience.

 AICP Certification Maintenance (CM)